checkcheckzz/coding-questions/README.md

 Statement
 ---
-Here are some interesting coding problem.
-They come from interview, discussion from mitbbs and blogs I read.
+The coding problem comes from interview, discussion from mitbbs and blogs I read.
 Some solutions are NOT my original work.

 Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Local_Variables).

-Total Number (not including the problem in the special topics at last): about 168 (86 done).
+Total Number (not including the problem in the special topics at last): about 166 (91 done).

 Although I try to run every program, bugs may still exist because the test cases are usually not enough.
 Welcome to find the bugs.